isNan909/demo-graphQL/README.md

 # demo-graphQL
-Building GraphQL API with Node
+Building GraphQL API with Node, Express and Mongo DB